-If your visit to the dentist revealed that you have dental cavities, you have to start considering different ways to reverse the tooth decay process.
+If your visit to our Dearborn Dental Clinic or Brownstown location revealed that you have dental cavities, you have to start considering different ways to reverse the tooth decay process.
 Of course, while we were young, we all heard that sugars are harmful to our teeth.
 That did not exactly discourage us from eating candy, though.
 The fact is that sugars and carbs mix with bacteria to form plaque that sticks to our teeth and along the gum line.
 The bacterial plaque and the sugar combine to generate acids that attack the tooth enamel and cause dental decay.
 Aside from regularly brushing and flossing your teeth, the following tips will help reverse the formation of tooth decay.

 How to combat tooth decay

 The best drink for combating cavities is water.
 Water is useful for neutralizing acids and cleaning your mouth when the conditions are not exactly suitable for proper brushing.
 It also prevents dry mouth by increasing the production of saliva, which is the mouth’s natural cleanser.
 Another excellent way to prevent sugary or acidic drinks from harming your tooth enamel is by using a straw when drinking.
 Using a straw limits the drink that contacts your teeth by sending the liquid straight to the throat.

 Consume healthy meals

 You should consider switching your meals to more nutritious ones in addition to increasing your water intake.
 Also, attempt to reduce the number of carbs you consume, including foods with high sugar and acid content.